soldiers fought for our freedom, yes, but mostly they

 the injured and dead, both military and civilian, is

-on their hands; they must answer to the final judge
+on their hands; they must answer to the judgement of history and our citizens

-for the lives of the soldiers and citizens damaged or
+for the lives of the soldiers and oridinary people, both American and foreign, damaged or

 take this burden too lightly.

 our family members who have served America

 in times of conflict and times of peace.
 Veterans are listed by the period of war in which they served, whether in combat or other duties.